-More significant is the fact that the hydrophobic lining has a tendency to hook up on velcro-style attachments, which is a problem if you wear any type of knee protection when you ride.
+The fact that the hydrophobic lining has a propensity to hook up on velcro-style attachments, which may be an issue if you wear any kind of knee protection while you bike, is more relevant.
 I found that the Mace Dirt Jump knee pads caused some significant abrasion on the liner after only a couple of rides, so I wouldn’t recommend using these two items together unless you’re looking for premature wear.
-The Roach Rally leg armour did a little better, but I did have to be careful about where I placed the straps when donning the armour.
+However, if you are looking for premature wear, then you should use these two items together.

 Manufacturer website: www.macegear.com